 Author: Shikha Shah

 Since ages, people across different regions of India, have experienced either excess or scarce water due to varied rainfall and land topography.
 Yet, they have managed to irrigate their agricultural fields using localized water harvesting methods.
 Their traditional ways, though less popular, are still in use and efficient.
-They are enriched with knowledge to manage water in communal ways.
-Let’s learn about a few traditional water conservation methods in India used by our illiterate yet successful water managers in India.
+They are enriched with the knowledge to manage water in communal ways.
+Let’s learn about a few traditional water conservation methods in India used by our illiterate yet successful water managers in India:

 Katta is a temporary structure made by binding mud and loose stones available locally.
 Built across small streams and rivers, this stone bund slows the flow of water, and stores a large amount (depending upon its height) during the dry months.
-The collected water gradually seeps into ground and increase the water level of nearby wells.
+The collected water gradually seeps into the ground and increases the water level of nearby wells.
 In coastal areas, they also minimize the flow of fresh water into the sea.

 Sand bores provide a safe alternative for farm irrigation without affecting groundwater.
 This technique uses the concept of extracting water retained by sand particles.
-Sand particles act as great water filters by retaining the salt content at bottom and gushing pure water out.
+Sand particles act as great water filters by retaining the salt content at the bottom and gushing pure water out.
 White sand is believed to yield water clean enough for drinking too.
 Sand deposits (as high as 15-30 feet) left along banks of rivers is dug using a manual soil cutter.
-Casing PVC pipes is inserted to act as filter and an electric or diesel motor is used to pump sweet water out.
+Casing PVC pipes is inserted to act as filters and an electric or diesel motor is used to pump sweet water out.

 The entire set-up costs around INR5,000-7,000 and requires less maintenance when sand deposits are fine and clean.
 The sand bore technique has been used in Karnataka since decades.
 The only drawback is that it can only be practiced in coastal areas or in areas with high sand deposits.
 The adjoining picture shows farmers preparing the PVC pipe filter with holes.

-These water soak pits called as Madakas in Karnataka, Pemghara in Odisha and Johads in Rajasthan, are one of the oldest systems used to conserve and recharge ground water.
-Constructed on an area with naturally high elevation on three sides, soil is excavated to create a storage area and used to create a wall on fourth side to hold water.
-Johads collect monsoon water, which slowly seeps in to recharge groundwater and maintain soil moisture.
+These water soak pits, called as Madakas in Karnataka, Pemghara in Odisha and Johads in Rajasthan, are one of the oldest water conservation methods in India used to conserve and recharge ground water.
+Constructed on an area with naturally high elevation on three sides, soil is excavated to create a storage area and used to create a wall on the fourth side to hold water.
+Johads collect monsoon water, which slowly seeps into recharge groundwater and maintain soil moisture.

 Sometimes, many Johads are interconnected with a gulley or deep channels with a single outlet in a river or stream nearby to prevent structural damage.
-This cost-efficient and simple structure requires annual maintenance of de-silting and cleaning the storage area of weed growth.
+This cost-efficient and simple structure requires yearly maintenance of de-silting and cleaning the storage area of weed growth.
 Water from Johads is still been widely used by farmers to irrigate fields in many parts of India.
-In fact, the arid state of Rajasthan has seen a drastic improvement in water conservation due to the efforts of Rajendra Singh of Tarun Bharat Sangh to revive Johads.
-What needs to be done today is revival of old Johads, many of which have fallen into disrepair due to growth of weed plants and dumping of waste.
+In fact, the arid state of Rajasthan has seen a drastic improvement in water conservation due to the efforts of Rajendra Singh from Tarun Bharat Sangh to revive Johads.
+What needs to be done today is the revival of old Johads, many of which have fallen into disrepair due to the growth of weed plants and waste dumping.

+Located away from residential areas, the water quality in these Bawdis is considered to be good for consumption.
+The typical lifespan of Jhalaras is around 20-30 years.
+Built with large investment of money and numerous skilled laborers, these magnificent structures today stand discarded by our society.
 Many of these structures have been encroached and act as mere dumping sites.
 Renovation of few of them in Rajasthan has restored their huge water storing capacity and with the use of electric pumps to draw water, it has proved useful during dry periods.
-Gujarat, Rajasthan and Karnataka have the maximum number of these structures, which attract tourists from all over the world.
+Gujarat, Rajasthan and Karnataka have the maximum number of these traditional water conservation structures, which attract tourists from all over.

 Bamboo Drip Irrigation